 The World ex USA SRI Index seeks to maintain broad sector representation.
 The weightings of the stocks comprising the World ex USA SRI Index are based upon float-adjusted market capitalization.
 The composition of the World ex USA SRI Index is reviewed on a regular basis in May and rebalanced in May, August, November and February.
 During the reviews, the companies that comprise the World ex USA SRI Index are evaluated to determine if any should be removed due to deteriorated environmental, social or governance performance.
-Existing constituents that do meet the eligibility criteria are retained in the World ex USA SRI Index and the World ex USA SRI Index and the World ex USA SRI Index and the World ex USA SRI Index involve subjective judgment by MSCI.
+Existing constituents that do meet the eligibility criteria are retained in the World ex USA SRI Index.
+The criteria used in developing and maintaining both the World ex USA SRI Index and the World ex USA SRI ex Fossil Fuels Index involve subjective judgment by MSCI.
 The International Index